-What many cardio obsessors don’t know is, although aerobic exercise trains the lungs in oxygen uptake, training the heart is a small component of the overall metabolic system, which, when worked effectively, can build muscle and burn stored fat and sugars (i.e. carbs).
-Long story short, muscle burns fat, not your lungs.
-Don’t get us wrong, going on a long run can be great to build a foundation for quad & calf muscles and to clear your mind with an endorphin release; however, it’s not the most effective method to consistently build or even maintain muscles and burn fat.
+What many cardio obsessors might not know is, although aerobic exercise trains the lungs in oxygen uptake, training the heart is only a small component of the overall metabolic system.
+Building muscle is the other half of the metabolic coin, because muscle burns fat and our lungs do not.
+Going on a long run can be great to build a foundation for quad and calf muscles, and to clear the mind with an endorphin release, but running and other cardio workouts are not the best ways to consistently burn fat and build lean muscle.

-The other side of fitness is high intensity exercise, which is rapid and deep level muscle fatigue to stimulate future muscle adaptations (growth) – i.e. sprinting, strength training, and Lagree Fitness.
-Biologically, our bodies are programmed to exert a lot of energy in a short period of time (high intensity), because thousands of years ago our ancestors needed to sprint or move a large boulder quickly.
-Our human ancestors were not going on long runs in Africa to improve their aerobic fitness levels, instead, they were sprinting and performing high intensity exercises in order to survive – oxygen uptake just happened to also be needed in those moments, since the lungs aren’t used to exerting so much oxygen in a short period of time.
+On the other side of aerobic fitness is high intensity exercise, which is rapid and deep level muscle fatigue to stimulate future muscle adaptations (growth) – i.e. activities such as sprinting, strength training, and Lagree Fitness.
+Biologically, our bodies are programmed to exert an immense amount of energy in a short period of time, because thousands of years ago our ancestors needed to sprint or move a large boulder quickly (think – hunting a wild animal).
+Our human ancestors were not going on long runs in Africa to improve their oxygen uptake – they sprinted with every muscle in their bodies…to survive.

 See you on a Megaformer!